 fourth layer: how we do it

-We always start with our oatmeal cleansing milk, a sulfate-free cream cleanser that layers colloidal oatmeal with milk protein to hydrate and orange extract to gently exfoliate.
+We always start with our rice bran & pomegranate facial oil, a botanical blend of oils to gently lift oil and makeup, followed by our oatmeal cleansing milk, a sulfate-free cream cleanser that layers colloidal oatmeal with milk protein to hydrate and gently exfoliate.

 For our lips, we prefer lip butters, which are creamier and thicker than lip balms. they generally incorporate wax, butter, and oils to create a product that can be layered onto the lips as needed. our lip butter incorporates oils and beeswax to hydrate and provide an occlusive layer that protects your pucker.

-Our lotus & lychee facial crème is dropping on February 16.
-We've incorporated extracts of lotus flower and lychee fruit with plum oil, gotu kola, and elderberry to hydrate, brighten, and nourish your skin while protecting and replenishing the lipid layer.
+Our lotus & lychee facial crème incorporates extracts of lotus flower and lychee fruit with plum oil, gotu kola, and elderberry to hydrate, brighten, and nourish your skin while protecting and replenishing the lipid layer.
 Layered on top is gorgeous ylang ylang essential oil.
-For first access, sign up here.

 All this and more at www.anokhaskincare.com .